 To get started, open the swArchitect application and go to the Metadata tab.

-In the type structure tree to the left, select the item type for which you want to create a new part.
+1. In the Type structure tree to the left, select the item type for which you want to create a new part.
 The item is considered the "owner" type.
-All existing part types for the item will display in the Part Types section to the right.
+Part types are always created on the item type that is owning the relationship.

 To get started, you will first have to decide which type of part you want to create.